akhjanes/dataDyne/README.md

 The plan is to design something sleak with good menu functionality, a parallax effect on one (or more) of the pages, good scalability and of course some javascript features.
 I will also include a hamburger menu for mobile, because I hear hamburgers are pretty tasty these days.
 The first phase will be to build a basic, clean website with the navigation bar built in, with links to the extra pages for some of the products.

-I have found that commenting out everything for organization helps my thought process with things, so expect a LOT of comments.
+I have found that commenting out for organization helps my thought process with things, so expect a LOT of comments.

+Part 2: Navigation bar is complete

+Next I want to build the index, copy the footer and possibly some other content over to the other pages to get them rolling.
+After I'm satisfied with the index, I want to start implementing some cool stuff on each page to hit the project requirements.